FooSoft/goldsmith/README.md

         End(dstDir)               // write files to dstDir
     ```

-*   Next we want to run our barebones HTML through a
+*   Next, we should run our barebones HTML through a
     [template](https://raw.githubusercontent.com/FooSoft/goldsmith-samples/master/basic/content/layouts/basic.gohtml) to
-    add a header, footer, and a menu; for this we can use the
+    add elements like a header, footer, or a menu; for this we can use the
     [Layout](https://godoc.org/github.com/FooSoft/goldsmith-components/plugins/frontmatter) plugin:

     ```go